 Do you accept insurance?

 Some people prefer not to have their insurance know that they are seeing at psychologist and would rather pay out of pocket.
 There are a number of reasons why people may not want their insurance company to pay for services.
 I am happy to talk with you about why some people prefer that their insurance company not know.
-Co-payment is due at the time of the appointment by check or cash; credit cards cannot be accepted at this time.
+Co-payment is due at the time of the appointment by check or credit card.

 How long does each therapy session take?